Lay3rLabs/wavs-nft/README.md

 **Template for getting started with developing building dynamic NFTs with WAVS.**

-This example demonstrates a simple Dynamic NFT + Minter contract that can communicate with each other cross-chain.
+This example demonstrates a simple Dynamic NFT + Minter contract that can even communicate with each other cross-chain.

+There are two conracts `WavsNft.sol` and `WavsMinter.sol`, as well as two components `autonomous-artist` and `simple-relay`.

+The flow is:

+1. User pays minter contract which emits an `AvsMintTrigger` event
+2. WAVS listens for event and triggers the registered WASI component
+3. `autonomous-artist` component runs and outputs an NFT tokenURI
+4. WAVS operators sign output with their keys and send results to aggregator
+5. Aggregator agregates signatures and puts results on chain
+6. `handleSignedData` is called on the `WavsNft.sol` contract, it mints an NFT with the tokenURI and emits an `NFTMinted` event.
+7. WAVS listens for event and triggers the registered WASI component
+8. `simple-relay` component runs an outputs the TriggerId that has been completed
+9. Operators sign output
+10. Aggregator agregates signatures and submits them on chain
+11. `handleSignedData` is called on the `WavsMinter.sol` contract, it deletes the Receipt

+TODO:

+- [ ] EVM Query example, use that to add a "rich" attribute
+- [ ] Generate an SVG
+- [ ] IPFS upload (ideally using a WAVS workflow)
+- [ ] Update instructions for running on two different chains
+- [ ] Update flow

 ## System Requirements